Facilities and access at Tring

 Museum map

-Plan your trip with the Museum map.
-Museum guides are available to buy from the Museum shop.
+Plan your trip with our Museum map.
+Our Museum guide, which includes a map, is available to buy from our shop.

 Download the map PDF (2.2MB)